sethkor/s3kor/README.md

 When deleting a large number of objects, the final outcome may not be reflected by `ls` immediately due to eventual consistency.

 ## Copy - cp
 This is WIP, some further features to come.
+Features available:

-Only copy to S3 is currently supported.
+- [X] Copy to S3
+- [X] Copy from S3 (No progress bars)
+- [ ] Copy S3 to S3
+- [ ] Copy S3 to S3 in another account with seperate credentials

 Please raise an issue if theres a specific feature you. would like considered or prioritised.

 ```
   -q, --quiet                   Does not display the operations performed from the specified command.